maherb4/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_unattended.md

 {{< alert title="Note" color="primary" >}}Do not add sensitive information to the configuration file.{{< /alert >}}

+Watch this video to learn how to install and uninstall API Portal using a configuration file:

+{{< youtube HqQ77Cj2s5E >}}

 ## Encrypt the Public API user password in unattended mode

 To encrypt the Public API mode user password in unattended mode: